2011 Nissan Xterra Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Most reviewers praise the Nissan Xterra for offering plenty of room, a good stereo and easy-to-clean rubber mats.
-However, many deduct points for an interior that looks and feels dated.
-Still, testers note that the Xterra’s interior is pretty typical for an off-road SUVs.
+Most reviewers praised the Nissan Xterra for offering plenty of room, a good stereo and easy-to-clean rubber mats.
+However, many deducted points for an interior that looks and feels dated.
+Still, test drivers noted that the Xterra’s interior is pretty typical for an off-road SUV.
 Plus, active people might appreciate the Xterra’s basic, easy-to-clean interior.

-The 2011 Xterra gets high marks for ample front and rear leg room, but the praise pretty much ends there.
-Some find the seats uncomfortable, while others find entry and exit difficult.
+The 2011 Xterra gets high marks for ample front and rear legroom, but the praise pretty much ends there.
+Some found the seats uncomfortable, while others said entry and exit are difficult.
 Leather-appointed seats are standard on the high-end SE model only.